-Figure 3 Vegetation C response to interactions between drought intensity (0% to 100% precipitation reduction), drought durations (1, 2, 4-year droughts), and idealized scenarios of warming and eCO2 compared to the reference simulation, simulated by two VDMs; ED2 (a-f) and LPJ-GUESS (g-l) at two sites (EucFACE and Palo Verde).
-The scenarios include a control (current temperature; 400 ppm atmospheric CO2), two eCO2 scenarios (600 ppm or 800 ppm), elevated temperature (2 K above current), and a combination of eCO2 (600 ppm or 800 ppm) and higher temperature.
-Vegetation response is quantified as "integrated-C-change" (in kg C m-2 yr; Eq.
-4), which is defined as the difference in integrated-C-losses due to drought between a given scenario of change in climatic drivers and the control.
-Negative values for integrated-C-change indicate that warming and/or eCO2 leads to stronger C losses and/or longer recovery, while positive values for integrated-C-change indicates a buffering effect.
+Figure 3 Vegetation C response to interactions between drought intensity (0% to 100% precipitation reduction), drought durations (1, 2, 4-year droughts), and idealized scenarios of warming and eCO2 compared to the control simulation, simulated by two VDMs; ED2 (a-f) and LPJ-GUESS (g-l) at two sites (EucFACE and Palo Verde).
+The scenarios include a control

+(current temperature; 400 ppm atmospheric CO2), two eCO2 scenarios (600 ppm or 800 ppm), elevated temperature (2 K above current), and a combination of eCO2 (600 ppm or 800 ppm) and higher temperature.
+Vegetation response is quantified as "severity-climate index" (in kg C m-2 yr; Eq.
+4), which is defined as the difference between severity-drought index (i.e., carbon loss due to only drought) and a given scenario of drought plus change in climatic drivers, relative to the control (i.e., no climate change).
+Negative values for severity-climate index indicate that warming and/or eCO2 leads to stronger C losses and/or longer recovery, while positive values for severity-climate index indicates a buffering effect.

-Figure 4 Change in basal area (m2 ha-1) immediately following either 1, 2, or 4 year droughts for six increasing size class bins (DBH, cm) as predicted by the ED2 model for (a) the Palo Verde site, with 90% precipitation removed, and (b) the EucFACE site with 50% precipitation removed.
+Figure 4 Change in basal area (m ha-1) immediately following either 1, 2, or 4 year droughts for six increasing size class bins (DBH, cm) as predicted by the ED2 model for (a) the Palo Verde site, with 90% precipitation removed, and (b) the EucFACE site with 50% precipitation removed.